 Working with LinkedList

-Now you will create a shopping list as a LinkedList (vs ArrayList) and perform the same types of add/remove of String objects to shopping list.
+Now you will create a shopping list as a LinkedList (vs ArrayList) and perform the same types of add/remove of String objects to the shopping list.
 This allows you to see how LinkedList and ArrayList share the same List interface and are polymorphic in their behavior.

 Diese Übung ist Teil des Kurses